-Kinderhookian formations - The Kinderhookian sequence typically ranges in thickness from 5 to 15 m (20 - 50 ft), however several deep wells show a thickness of over 30 m (100 ft), primarily due to an over thickened Prospect Hill Formation.
+Kinderhookian formations - The Kinderhookian sequence ranges in thickness from 5 to 15 m (20-50 ft) with a maximum thickness of 27 m (90 ft) in the mapping area.
 This unit comprises three formations (in ascending order: the McCraney, Prospect Hill, and Wassonville), characterized by distinct lithologic groupings described below.
-This unit only appears in the cross-section, not on the map.
+Kinderhookian rocks make up the bedrock surface in a deep bedrock channel in the southeastern corner of the mapping area.